rmesch/Bitmaps2Video/README.md

 Cross-platform version:

 The H264-encoder does not work under Android (at least not Android32).
-The use of TBitmap in threads needs to be more stable.
-Delphi claims thread-safety of TBitmap, but this does not seem to be the case.
-Some workarounds are in place, but more insight is needed.
+The use of TBitmap in threads has become more stable, but there might be issues remaining.
+Delphi claims thread-safety of TBitmap, but this does not seem to be the case, particularly under Android.
+Some workarounds are in place, pixel-operations are now mostly performed on the video-frames, which seem to be more thread-safe.

 **Ideas, reports, fixes most welcome.***